PART ONE OF OUR UPCOMING THREE PART SERIES.

 Our children will now caress or study a nice fabric like something familiar and loved, can identify linen, wool and cotton (and know the weather of the days they are all best used).
 They talk brand names, hues, identifying buildings in a city or things nature that they wish were a color of their dress or shirt, and recognize various cuts and types of clothing.
 They differentiate between knee highs and ankle socks, oxfords and ankle boots, leather and canvas, and have truly taken an interest in the functionality of what they are wearing.

-And just like adults, you will see how your child stands in front of the mirror with a unique confidence when they are wearing a well-made piece of clothing built to enhance their day; one they know the story of, the ins-and-outs of, that not only happens to look beautiful but makes them feel beautiful…and confident…and clever…and independent.
+And just like adults, you will see how your child stands in front of the mirror with a unique confidence when they are wearing an ethical and well-made piece of clothing built to enhance their day; one they can proudly know and share the story of, the ins-and-outs of, that not only happens to look beautiful but makes them feel beautiful…and confident…and clever…and independent.

 Up next: PART II // THE PURGE // How to streamline and get rid of the bulk

-Note: This awareness doesn't have to (and shouldn't!) end with our clothing.
-Knowing the story of the things we own, the food we eat, and the people who create them is the beginning of a rich, deep, beautifully attuned life.
-We fervently support makers all over the world who are passionate about quality, health, and craft.
-Let's continue the conversation in the comments below; who are your favourite makers (clothing or otherwise!) deserving of their name and craft being shouted from the rooftops?
-Let's share the goodness!!
+Note: This awareness shouldn't end with our clothing.
+Knowing the story of all the things we own, the food we eat, and the people who create them is the beginning of a rich, beautifully attuned and deeply connected life.